Irish Whisky vs Scotch Whiskey: Exploring the Differences

 Scottish whisky production grew in the 15th century.
 Each region, like Highland, Lowland, and Islay, developed its own style.
 Scottish distillers used peat smoking, giving many Scotch whiskies their smoky taste.

-Irish whiskey faced a big drop in the 19th century but has made a strong comeback.
-Today, Irish whiskey is sold in over 140 countries.
+Irish whiskey suffered a severe decline in the 19th century but has since made a strong comeback.
+Today, people sell it in over 140 countries.
 Scottish whisky remains a top global spirit.
-Both countries keep their historical whiskey making alive, shaping their modern identities.
+Both countries keep their historical whiskey-making traditions alive, shaping their modern identities.

 Irish Whisky vs Scotch Whiskey: Understanding the Basics

-The market shows these differences.
-Blended Irish whiskey makes up 90% of production.
-Brands like Jameson and Powers come from The New Midleton Distillery.
-Old Bushmills and Cooley Distillery also add to Ireland’s whiskey heritage.
+Blended Irish whiskey dominates the market, accounting for 90% of production.
+Notable brands include Jameson and Powers from The New Midleton Distillery.
+Alongside contributions from Old Bushmills and Cooley Distillery, all of which uphold Ireland’s storied whiskey heritage.

 Production Methods and Techniques